EvaMaeRey/evamaerey/content/post/2020-03-06-flipbooks-and-flipbookr.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">an implementation w/ <a href="https://twitter.com/hashtag/ggplot2?src=hash&amp;ref_src=twsrc%5Etfw">#ggplot2</a> <a href="https://t.co/sDxUDrlMcw">pic.twitter.com/sDxUDrlMcw</a></p>&mdash; Gina Reynolds (@EvaMaeRey) <a href="https://twitter.com/EvaMaeRey/status/991576057424867329?ref_src=twsrc%5Etfw">May 2, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I found the problem really engaging, and kept mulling it over.
 Came back to it two days later.
 "It sure would be nice if you could add aes() outside of ggplot, and one at a time".
 I wanted it to be true.
 I tried it.
 AND.
 IT.
 WAS.
 TRUE!!!
 Slow ggplot was allowed!
+Though it seemed to be a bit of well kept secret, it was so handy in this situation and I loved it and felt a bit clever for having found it.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I like this implementation even better.
 I&#39;m using aes() outside of the ggplot() function or a geom function seems not to be conventional.
 I just tried and see that it works in this case as I was hoping.
 But, should it be avoided? bad style? <a href="https://twitter.com/StatGarrett?ref_src=twsrc%5Etfw">@StatGarrett</a> <a href="https://t.co/GxUGo1agHU">pic.twitter.com/GxUGo1agHU</a></p>&mdash; Gina Reynolds (@EvaMaeRey) <a href="https://twitter.com/EvaMaeRey/status/992341968125493248?ref_src=twsrc%5Etfw">May 4, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-And not many people seemed to know about it.
-It was a well kept secret, but so handy and I loved it and felt a very clever for having found it.

 # Proto flipbooks